You’ve climbed the Mount – been there, done that!

 The Sea to Summit starts at the waters of the Spencer Gulf.
 You may have a few hundred metres of extra running to do as the start line will depend on what the tide is doing.
 Yes, you may also start this event with wet feet if you aren’t careful!

-As you head west from the Spencer Gulf, you will hit Mambray Creek, where you start your ascent and begin to officially run up and over the Southern Flinders Ranges.
+As you head east from the Spencer Gulf, you will hit Mambray Creek, where you start your ascent and begin to officially run up and over the Southern Flinders Ranges.
 Keep an eye out for plenty of kangaroos and a handful of emus, whilst running through native pine and eucalpyt forests to the tunes of a variety of native birds.

 As tough as this run is, it is also a great opportunity to get back to nature and live in the moment.

 “I’m really thankful that the In the Flinders crew provided us with the opportunity to have such a memorable experience.

 The event was bigger in many ways than I expected, steeper hills, more wildlife, more varying and beautiful landscapes and terrain.